-An ultrasonic thickness gauge is particularly useful for non-destructive measuring of wall thickness where access is only possible from one side of the test object, for example pipes or tanks.
-Thickness measurement can be performed on most common engineering materials, such as metals, plastics and glasses thickness measuring can be done ultrasonically.
+An ultrasonic thickness gauge is particularly useful for non-destructive thickness measurement when access is only possible from one side of the material, for example pipes or tanks.
+Thickness measurement can be performed on most common engineering materials, such as metal, plastic and glass.

 An ultrasonic thickness gauge works on a similar principle to sonar, except at far higher frequencies and speed.
 A transmitter sends a short pulse of ultrasound into the material.
 The pulse is reflected as an echo from the opposite surface of the material, returning to a receiver.
 The thickness gauge analyses the length of time the pulse takes to return in order to calculate and then display the thickness.
-Non destructive testing equipment is an easy resolution for many scenarios, especially in industrial work.
+Non-destructive test equipment is used in many applications, especially in industry.